 Through the museum, the City collects, preserves, researches, documents, stores and/or displays items detailing the natural and human history of the Subiaco area from the earliest times to the present.

-If you have a photograph or an artefact you believe is significant in representing Subiaco’s rich history which you may consider donating, please contact the museum on 9237 9351 or email museum@subiaco.wa.gov.au.
+If you have a photograph or an artefact you believe is significant in representing Subiaco’s rich history which you may consider donating, please contact the Coordinator Museum Services via email at city@subiaco.wa.gov.au

 Donations cannot be accepted without prior authorisation from the Coordinator Museum Services.